3 Quick Steps For Better Printing

 2. Glow effects

 A very cool effect lots of designers use is outer glow.
 However, this makes things a bit tricky for dark garments, which need a white underbase in order to make the design show through on the fabric.
-If your design has any type of outer glow, this can cause splotchy/cloudy areas to show up when printed.
+If your design contains partial transparency, this can cause cloudy areas to show up when printed.
 To prevent this, we recommend converting your outer glow effects to halftones.

 Curious about how to achieve that?
 This awesome guide to halftones from Redbubble has got you covered!